-- (B) Carrying out a specific, lawful commercial purpose or employment duty, when acting within the reasonable scope of that purpose or duty. - (c) Unit of prosecution.
-Where conduct is of a continuing nature, each 24-hour period constitutes one occasion. - (d) Penalties. - (1) Electronic stalking is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Penalty enhancements.
-In addition to the general penalty enhancements under this title, the penalty classification for this offense is increased by one class when the person, in fact: - (A) Violates a court order or condition of release prohibiting or restricting contact with the complainant; - (B) Has one or more prior convictions within 10 years for: - (i) Stalking under RCC § 22E-1801 or a comparable offense; or - (ii) Electronic Stalking under RCC § 22E-1802 or a comparable offense; - (C) Caused more than \$5,000 in financial injury; or - (D) Is 18 years of age or older, is at least 4 years older than the complainant, and is reckless as to the fact that the complainant is under 18 years of age. - (e) Definitions. - (1) The terms "intent," "negligently," and "purposely" have the meanings specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; and the terms "comparable offense," "complainant," "effective consent," "financial injury," "image," "law enforcement officer," "prior conviction," "property of another," and "significant emotional distress" have the meanings specified in RCC § 22E-701. - (2) In this section, the term "safety" means ongoing security from significant intrusions on one's bodily integrity or bodily movement.
+- (1) Electronic stalking is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Penalty enhancements.
+The penalty classification for this offense is increased by one class when the actor, in fact: - (A) Violates a court order or condition of release prohibiting or restricting contact with the complainant; - (B) Has one or more prior convictions within 10 years for: - (i) Stalking under RCC § 22E-1801 or a comparable offense; or - (ii) Electronic Stalking under RCC § 22E-1802 or a comparable offense; - (C) Caused more than \$5,000 in financial injury; or - (D) Is 18 years of age or older, is at least 4 years older than the complainant, and is reckless as to the fact that the complainant is under 18 years of age. - (3) No repeat offender enhancement.
+A person shall not be subject to both a penalty enhancement under subparagraph (d)(2)(B) of this section and a repeat offender penalty enhancement in RCC § 22E-606 for the same conduct. - (e) Definitions. - (1) The terms "intent," "negligently," and "purposely" have the meanings specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; and the terms "actor," "comparable offense," "complainant," "effective consent," "financial injury," "image," "prior conviction," "property of another," and "significant emotional distress" have the meanings specified in RCC § 22E-701. - (2) In this section, the term "safety" means ongoing security from significant intrusions on one's bodily integrity or bodily movement.